47degrees/sbt-hood/docs/docs/docs/github.md

 * `repositoryName`: name of the repository where the plugin will post updates.
 * `pullRequestNumber`: pull request number where the plugin will post updates.
 * `targetUrl`: optional URL to the CI job, allowing GitHub to show a link to your CI job besides the mergeability status (i.e.: `TRAVIS_JOB_WEB_URL` under TravisCI).
+* `shouldBlockMerge`: if set to `true`, *sbt-hood* will ask GitHub to block the current PR in case a benchmark has produced errors.
+Defaults to `true`.

 Once these are set up, you can configure your CI scripts to call the following *sbt-hood* command: